On-Chain NFT Royalties: Build an ERC-2981 Token

 Advanced Royalty Patterns

 The standard supports only one receiver.
-To split between creator, team, and fund — you need an additional contract.
+To split among creator, team, and foundation, you need an additional contract.
 Two approaches:

-PaymentSplitter: the receiver in ERC-2981 points to a PaymentSplitter contract (OpenZeppelin).
-The marketplace transfers the full amount to the splitter, and the splitter distributes by shares.
-Simple, proven, but extra gas for release calls.
+• PaymentSplitter: The receiver in ERC-2981 points to a PaymentSplitter contract (OpenZeppelin).
+The marketplace transfers the entire amount to the splitter, which distributes it according to shares.
+Simple, proven, but extra gas on release.

-Push royalty splitter: a mechanism built into the NFT contract that automatically distributes on every incoming payment.
-Saves one call, but complicates the contract.
+• Push royalty splitter: A mechanism built into the NFT contract that automatically distributes to addresses on each incoming transfer.
+Saves one call but complicates the contract.

 Dynamic Royalties